-The Faculty of Arts, in partnership with The Ian Potter Museum of Art, present a four-part masterclass on Greek mythology and the significance of religion in daily life through the study of myths and ceramics.
+The Faculty of Arts, in partnership with The Ian Potter Museum of Art, is pleased to present a four-part masterclass on Greek mythology and the significance of religion in daily life through the study of myths and ceramics.

-Each week case studies on figural vases from The University of Melbourne's collection will be used to explore the relationship between religion and art in ancient Greece.
-Imagery, object function and use, and Greek mythology from an archaeological perspective will be examined.
-Supplementary material, such as coins, a variety of ancient ceramics, and teaching collection sherds will be used to illustrate the broader themes addressed in the program and related participatory activities.
+Each week case studies on figural vases from The University of Melbourne's collection were used to explore the relationship between religion and art in ancient Greece.
+Imagery, object function and use, and Greek mythology from an archaeological perspective were examined.
+Supplementary material, such as coins, a variety of ancient ceramics, and teaching collection sherds were used to illustrate the broader themes addressed in the program and related participatory activities.

-Participants will gain analytical skills by placing depictions of Greek mythology into a broader context of civic, cultural, and household significance; evaluate archaeological and art historical criteria relating to Greek mythology, and the significance of context in the evaluation of ancient evidence.
+Participants gained analytical skills by placing depictions of Greek mythology into a broader context of civic, cultural, and household significance; evaluate archaeological and art historical criteria relating to Greek mythology, and an understanding of the significance of context in the evaluation of ancient evidence.